airlock/microgateway-running-example/oidc/README.md

 ## ⚠️ Important Notes
 - The limit of Groups in an OIDC token is limited to 200 by Microsoft.
-- In larger organisations this limit can easiely be exceeded.
+- In larger organisations this limit can easily be exceeded.
 - To avoid running into issues due to this limit, an Entra ID administrator should assign the registered OIDC application only the relevant group memberships (recommended for larger enterprises)

 ---